empyriumz/ApoDock_public/README.md

 python -m apodock.docking --config config.yaml --show_config
 ```

+### Protein Structure Requirements

+ApoDock performs automatic validation of protein structure completeness:

+- When `use_packing: true` (default): Both complete proteins and backbone-only structures are accepted.
+For backbone-only structures, the packing algorithm will generate side chains.
+- When `use_packing: false`: Only complete protein structures with side chains are accepted.
+The pipeline will raise an error if a backbone-only structure is detected to prevent meaningless docking results.

 ### Pocket Screening Mode

 For pocket design screening, create a configuration with screening options: